What’s the best convertible car seat? Sadly, it’s not that simple.

 Check out my video review on Amazon, but keep in mind this is for the original model (the strap covers are now removable, which essentially solves both of my complaints).
 My installation video is below:

 There is a variation of the NextFit seat called the NextFit Zip (~$299), which has a machine-washable seat pad that zips off quickly for easy cleaning.
 Mind you, the cover for the “normal” NextFit can also be removed and machine washed, but it’s a bit more of a pain.
 So, is it worth the extra $50?
 It is if you wash it a lot!

-The Chicco NextFit iX series ($299 on Amazon) has the same features as the NextFit, but it also offers an easy seat belt-tightening system known as “Locksure” (and it’s the same price as the regular NextFit!)
-The “Zip” version of this seat ($349) includes the zip-off seat pad you can throw in the washing machine.
-Chicco also offers a 3-D mesh version to keep your kid cooler (the Air, $369) and a Luxe version ($369) with fancier fabrics.
-The Air and Luxe include a thermal insulated cup holder (for your toddler’s morning coffee, right?).
+The Chicco NextFit Zip Max series ($369) provides 25% more legroom for extended rear-facing.
+It has the same features as the NextFit, but it also offers an easy seat belt-tightening system known as “Locksure.”
+It also includes the zip-off seat pad you can throw in the washing machine, and a 3-D mesh backrest to keep your kid cooler.

 Made in China (boo).